-Have you ever wondered if there is not a ratio better than dividend yield to help you find high return investments?
+As a high dividend yield investor have you ever wondered if there is a ratio better than dividend yield to help you find high return investments?

 What is Shareholder yield?

 In the fourth edition of his book What Works on Wall Street James O’Shaughnessy set out to find a ratio better than dividend yield and came up with a ratio he called Shareholders Yield.

 James calculated Shareholder Yield as the total amount of money returned to shareholders (not just dividends) in the form of:

 - Share buybacks

 Provided a company's shares are undervalued I am sure you also prefer share buybacks to dividends.